Brainpower Beyond Sea of Cynicism

 Run from cynics daily.
 Stay alert to all 10 tragic traits in the mind of cynics.
 Before you hit those walls of despair, focus more attention on those who create, laugh, risk for others, and offer solutions in ways that build up what some tear down.

 Cynicism is another way of accepting cortisol that exacerbates any problem by diminishing brainpower and blocking solutions.
+In the book Caustic Colleagues, see how to cope with toxic co-workers.

-Try out 11 opposites to cynicism as you:
+Or try out 11 opposites to cynicism as you:

 1. Target agreement is disagreeable settings.